Fausto Veranzio: Family history

 Fausto was born in Sebenico (Šibenik), Venetian Dalmatia into the Croatian family of count Michele/Mihovil Vrančić (Veranzio) and Katarina Berislavić.
 His father was a Latin poet, while his uncle was Antun Vrančić, archbishop of Esztergom (1504–1573), a diplomat and a civil servant, who was in touch with Erasmus (1465–1536), Philip Melanchthon (1497–1560), and Nikola IV Zrinski (1508–1566), who took care of Fausto's education and later travelled with him during some of Antun's travels through Hungary and in the Republic of Venice.
-Faust had a brother Kazimir (1557-1637).
+Faust had a brother Kazimir (1557–1637).

 While the family's main residence was in the city of Šibenik, they owned a big summer house on island of Prvić, in place of Šepurine, a neighboring place to Prvić-Luka (where he is buried in the local church).
 The Baroque castle that was used by the Vrančić family as summer residence is now in possession of the Draganić family.
-Later in his life, in 1578, Fausto was married to Marieta Zar with whom had a daughter Alba-Roza, and possibly a son, who died young.
+Later in his life, in 1578, Fausto was married to Marieta Zar with whom he had a daughter Alba-Roza, and possibly a son, who died young.